Skip to product information

 Maybe I’m in The Devil Wears Prada and this woman’s my Stanley Tucci.

 “I run an open mic night on campus,” I try.
 “And I’m a developer.
-I write code practically every day, and lot of people fork my repos on GitHub, and
+I write code practically every day, and lot of people fork my repos on GitHub, and…” My gaze sneaks back to the poster.

 “Don’t get too excited,” she warns.
 “Whoever gets this job”—her tone says it’s not me—“won’t work with the talent.
 Especially that talent.”